jellyfishsolutions/lynx/README.md

 ## Lynx Modules

 Lynx supports custom module to add functionality at the current application.
-A module act exactly as a standard Lynx application, with its standatd `controllers`, `middlewares`, `entities`, `views`, `locale` and `public` folders.
+A module act exactly as a legacy Lynx application, with its standard `controllers`, `middlewares`, `entities`, `views`, `locale` and `public` folders.
 Modules shall be loaded at startup time, and shall be injected in the Lynx application constructor:

 ```